 Our latest release, “The Effects of Face Coverings and Remote Microphone Technology on Speech Perception Abilities in the Classroom” is now available.
 This white paper addresses the question of how and to what degree face coverings (with and without remote microphone technology) are affecting speech perception in the classroom.
 It is important for all teachers, especially for those who work with children who are deaf or hard of hearing, to consider the listening environment for any particular child in their classroom.
 It is our hope that this research, along with the appendix, will contribute to the ongoing considerations for supporting student learning in the time of coronavirus.

-If you are interested in participating in one or more of our current studies, you may contact our Director of Research and Development, Amanda Rudge, at firstname.lastname@example.org.
+If you are interested in participating in one or more of our current studies, you may contact our Coordinator of Evaluations and Teleschool, Adrienne Stewart, at firstname.lastname@example.org.

 Additionally, if you are interested in collaborating on a research project or recruiting subjects from the Moog Center please complete the application below: